 This interference arises from path differences between the two beams, one reference light path and one incident sample light path, resulting in measurable changes to the fringe pattern.

-This measurement technique can be used for a wide variety of different applications - from simple distance or surface measurements, to structure and stress, to the measurement of gravitation waves.
+This measurement technique can be used for a wide variety of different applications - from simple distance or surface measurements, to structure and stress, to the measurement of gravitational waves.

 A typical experimental setup is, in theory, quite simple.
 A highly stable, coherent laser is split in two, to create separate and identical beams.
 One is a reference arm with a fixed path, while the other forms the moving sample incident beam.
 Initially the two beams are in phase, having been split from the same coherent source.
 If the two path lengths are the same, they will still be in phase when they reach the detector.
 However, slight deviations in the path of the sample beam will change its phase relative to the reference beam and so will produce associated deviations in the interference pattern.
 It is these deviations in the interference pattern that are the measurable output.